UtrechtUniversity/ricgraph/README.md

 * Use the [Ricgraph REST API](docs/ricgraph_restapi.md#ricgraph-rest-api),
   the REST API for Ricgraph.

-### Read this in case you would like to extend Ricgraph
+### Steps to take in case you would like to extend Ricgraph

 * Start writing scripts, see [Ricgraph script writing](docs/ricgraph_script_writing.md#ricgraph-script-writing).